Molecule Generation for Drug Design: a Graph Learning Perspective: Challenges and Future Directions

-\paragraph{Target Discovery.} Here it refers to producing likely associated drugs for a given disease.
-Chemical space is vast, but the subset of molecules with certain desirable properties is much smaller by contrast, e.g. activity against a given target, that makes them well suited for the discovery of drug candidates~\cite{zhavoronkov2019deep}.
-The core of target discovery lies in sampling compounds from promising regions of chemical space and screening them for activity against the biological target~\cite{masuda2020generating}.
-Finding small molecules that bind to a given target protein is a concrete challenging task in this field, which is also known as structure-based drug discovery.
-However, there is only a few examples of drug design on target protein~\cite{luo20213d,fluo2022an,yang2020discovery}, leaving a challenge in future work.
+\paragraph{\textbf{Structure-based Drug Design}} Chemical space is vast, yet the subset of molecules with certain desirable properties is much smaller by contrast, e.g. activity against a given target, that makes them well suited for the discovery of drug candidates~\citep{zhavoronkov2019deep}.
+Structure-based drug discovery aims to design small-molecule ligands that bind with high affinity and specificity to pre-determined protein targets~\citep{anderson2003process}, which is a fundamental and challenging task in drug discovery, essentially sampling compounds from promising sub-regions of chemical space.
+Nevertheless, the successful application of machine learning to the problem of structure-based drug design remains relatively limited in the current literature.
+This highlights a substantial challenge and, simultaneously, presents a significant opportunity for breakthroughs and progress in future research within this domain.